-- data from AI, such as benchmarking, to see how the candidate compares with the organization’s best performers
+- data from AI, such as benchmarking, to see how the candidate compares with the organisation’s best performers

 - predictive analytics that can predict how likely a candidate is to accept a job offer, how well they’ll perform, and how long they’ll stay

 Get onboarding wrong, and all your HR professionals’ hard and costly work recruiting the best person is for nothing, if a dissatisfied employee quits within a year of joining your organization.